-Study in Burundi
+Study and find schools in Burundi

 Burundi, or in official circles, the Republic of Burundi, is a landlocked country located in Eastern Africa, with a total land area of nearly 11,000 square miles.
 Situated in what is called the Great Lakes region of Africa, Burundi is bordered by Rwanda to the north, the Democratic Republic of the Congo to the west and Tanzania to the east and south.
 Although the country is considered landlocked because it does not border an ocean, nearly the entire southwestern portion of Burundi borders Lake Tanganyika.
 The capital and most significant city economically is Bujumbura.

 With a Gross Domestic Product (GDP) per capita of only $410, Burundi is one of the five poorest countries in the world.
 This can partially be attributed to the country’s prolonged civil wars, but can also be explained by government corruption, poor access to education and the deteriorating effects of HIV/AIDS—over 500,000 people have been displaced due to the disease.